The priority deadline for applications is Monday, May 3rd at 11:00am.

 - Future Quarters: ~5-10 hours per week (flexible depending on preference and specialization)

-- Pay that starts at $13.50 per hour: opportunities for greater responsibility and higher pay after the first year
+- Pay that starts at minimum wage: opportunities for greater responsibility and higher pay after

 - Professional development in communication, teaching, and leadership skills highly desired by future employers